Delta Flight Museum & Boeing 747

 In 2015, Delta did an extension of their Flight Museum that included the conversion of the original Boeing 747 into museum exhibit space.
-A completely custom, one-off project, aircraft power/cooling as well as standard building power are required to support the newly-purposed aircraft, which is equipped with exhibit space, an internal theatre, accessible elevator, etc. In addition, the site surroundings feature meeting spaces, pavilions and restroom areas.
+A completely custom, one-off project, aircraft power/cooling as well as standard building power are required to support the newly purposed aircraft, which is equipped with exhibit space, an internal theater, accessible elevator, etc. In addition, the site surrounding the museum feature meeting spaces, pavilions, and restroom areas.